By All Means Necessary: Reception

 The album is widely seen as one of, if not the first, politically conscious efforts in hip-hop.
-AllMusic critic Steve Huey described the album as a landmark of political hip hop.
+AllMusic critic Steve Huey described the album as a landmark of political hip hop that's unfairly lost in the shadow of Public Enemy's It Takes a Nation of Millions to Hold Us Back.
 Anthony DeCurtis of Rolling Stone praised its social commentary and wrote, "Over irresistible beats provided by his BDP cohorts, KRS delivers the word on the drug trade, AIDS and violence—three forces that threaten to destroy minority communities."

 In 1998, By All Means Necessary was included in The Source's "100 Best Albums" list.

 In 2008, the single "My Philosophy" was ranked number 49 on VH1's 100 Greatest Songs of Hip Hop.